vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 # Introduction for Creative Coders

 What you can do with the various existing creative coding frameworks, is often roughly the same.
-What's mostly different is the way in which things are done.
+What's mostly different is the way in which things are done. vvvv has a history spanning since the early twothousands.
+With the newer version "vvvv gamma" you get to use the results of many years of research into creating a convenient and fast to use visual live-programming environment.

+## What people are using vvvv for
+vvvv is used in a wide range of projects covering topics like: generative-design, interaction-design, data-visualization, computer-vision, VR, show-control, physical-computing, machine-learning and generally for any kind of quick prototyping.
+Have a look at the [Gallery](https://visualprogramming.net/#Gallery) to see some specific examples.

+---

 Depending on where you come from, vvvv offers different benefits: